sodadata/docs/soda-agent/upgrade.md

 # Upgrade a Soda Agent
 *Last modified on {% last_modified_at %}*

+The **Soda Agent** is a Helm chart that you deploy on a Kubernetes cluster and connect to your Soda Cloud account using API keys.

-To take advantage of new or improved features and functionality in the Soda Agent, you can upgrade your agent when a new version becomes available <a href="https://artifacthub.io/packages/helm/soda-agent/soda-agent" target="_blank">ArtifactHub.io</a>.
+To take advantage of new or improved features and functionality in the Soda Agent, you can upgrade your agent when a new version becomes available in <a href="https://artifacthub.io/packages/helm/soda-agent/soda-agent" target="_blank">ArtifactHub.io</a>.

 1. To upgrade the agent, you need to provide the values for the API keys the agent uses to connect to Soda Cloud using flags in the helm upgrade command, or in a values YAML file.
 Access the values by running the following command, replacing the placeholder values with your own details.
 ```shell